13aeon/ImpurityFinder/README.md

 Please notice that in order to run our algorithm, you only need to download the test folder.
 The train folder might be large because of the segmented images.

+Easy Start:

+One can go directly into test folder and run process_svm.sh or process_xgboost.sh after all the dependencies are installed.

 ## Pipeline and Details

 Here we provide two packages of ImpurityFinder.
 In training folder, we provide all the source code for training.
 And in test folder, our trained classifier is provided to take a tabacco image as input, and give a processed image as output.